ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Marymount University is a private, religious institution, so it has the same tuition for residents of Virginia as it does for students who live in other states.

-Choosing a college where you qualify for in-state status can cut the cost of college tuition.
-Take the time to confirm your state's rules for in-state tuition.
+Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
+Don't forget to verify your state's criteria for in-state tuition.
 Every state has its own rules about what makes someone eligible for in-state tuition.
-The most common requirement is that students must have lived in the state for a full year before starting school.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
 There may be other criteria too, depending on the state you and your parents currently live in.

 Explore other Virginia colleges